 Very tolerant to high temperatures

 This is the most obvious feature in a Bichon Frise.
-This dog type lives by showering its family with profound affection.
+This dog type lives for showering its family with profound affection.
 In comparison to other dog breeds, Bichons see affection as an absolute necessity to maintain a proper physical and mental balance.
-This unique trait, make the Bichon Frise quite appreciated and suitable for roles such as therapy dog for lonely and struggling people.
+This unique trait, makes the Bichon Frise quite appreciated and suitable for roles such as therapy dog for lonely and struggling people.

 Absolute affection towards the family

 Bichons not only love to spend time with their loved ones but also with children.
 This is due to the Bichon's inclination to spend every day engaging in playful and constructive activities which clearly come more naturally when interacting with kids.
 This trait is always really appreciated by those about to choose a puppy for their kids and, in this regard, a Bichon Frise pup is the perfect candidate.

 Absolutely friendly with children

 Bichons Frise are perfect masters of the house.
 This is a rather important feature of the breed given Bichons tend to spend majority of their time in the house with the owner.
 In this sense, it is important to manage the dog's reaction when having to interact with strangers entering the house or approaching the Bichon outside.
 Following the initial adjustment period to the person interacting with it, the Bichon Frise is fully capable of developing a respectful and elegant relationship with unfamiliar people communicating with the owner.

 Great tolerance towards strangers